 You will learn basic research methods for investigating issues that can help prepare you for careers with the justice system.
 Additionally, the program fosters skills in oral and written communication, critical thinking, problem solving, and policy analysis.

-A degree in criminal justice provides strong preparation for a growing market in a variety of field including:
+A degree in criminal justice provides strong preparation for a growing market in a variety of fields including:

 You may also choose to pursue a law degree or enroll in master's and doctoral programs.